-The Omdia report, Prefabricated Modular Data Centres, published in early 2020 and based on 2018 and 2019 data, valued PFM shipments at more than U$1.2 billion in 2018 with growth in deployments set to increase by more than 65% for 2019.
+The Omdia report, Prefabricated Modular Data Centers, published in early 2020 and based on 2018 and 2019 data, valued PFM shipments at more than U$1.2 billion in 2018 with growth in deployments set to increase by more than 65% for 2019.

 The analyst group attributed this strong growth to a number of factors including scalability, the benefits of offsite manufacturing and integration, and speed of deployment.

-The Omdia report defined a number of different forms of PFM data centres with varying use cases, including IT and facility-specific designs and so-called all-in-one modules (with integrated IT, power, and cooling infrastructure) which are commonly used in education, industrial, and healthcare applications as well as remote and harsh environments.
+The Omdia report defined a number of different forms of PFM data centers with varying use cases, including IT and facility-specific designs and so-called all-in-one modules (with integrated IT, power, and cooling infrastructure) which are commonly used in education, industrial, and healthcare applications as well as remote and harsh environments.

 The ‘plug and play' approach has the benefit of cutting the time for start-up and commissioning to just a few days instead of weeks, or months, but also reducing the potential for quality issues, as components are pre-integrated and pre-tested off-site, Omdia states.

-As described in the report, Vertiv’s PFM designs cover a range of different offerings to meet specific customer needs, such as the Vertiv SmartMod – a fully self-contained and ready-to-order PFM product range that enables new data centre whitespace to be rapidly deployed.
+As described in the report, Vertiv's PFM designs cover a range of different offerings to meet specific customer needs, such as the Vertiv SmartMod – a fully self-contained and ready-to-order PFM product range that enables new data center whitespace to be rapidly deployed.

 SmartMod designs have recently been awarded Uptime Institute's TIER-Ready designation of performance resiliency in Europe, Middle East and Africa (EMEA), also allowing Vertiv to sell Uptime Institute Tier Certification of Constructed Facilities (TCCF) services with TIER-Ready modular units,.